Support for applicants

 Some program types, including semester exchange and study tours, require students to enrol in a course at the University of Adelaide in order to incur University of Adelaide fees (and pay them as normal; for example, by deferring them to a HELP loan).

-For a study tour, this may be a specific academic course, or a "shell course" that can cover multiple programs.
-The correct course code should be listed on your study tour's brochure page in GLAS, or in your Credit Approval questionnaire.
+For a study tour, this may be a specific academic course, or a placeholder course that can cover multiple programs.
+The correct course code should be listed on your study tour's brochure page in SMART, or in your Credit Approval questionnaire.

 Enrolling and incurring fees at another university, or with a program provider